-(2) Subsection (1) applies to a document whether or not the Assembly orders or otherwise authorises the document to be printed.
+(2) Subsection (1) applies to a document whether or not the Assembly authorises the document to be published.

 55 Evidentiary certificates

 (1) A certificate purporting to be signed by an authorising person and stating any 1 or more of the matters mentioned in subsection (2) is evidence of those matters.